 Whole Oats - These oats are usually straight from the field and still have a hull.
 You usually can only get these from a feed or farm supply store.
 Unless you have the means to remove the hull I would not recommend getting them unless you want them as animal feed or as seed – if you do buy them and want to use them as food, make sure they have not been treated with any kind of chemicals or poison.

-Groats - These are oats with the hull removed, but are still difficult to come by. they can be found in co-ops and health food stores.
+Groats - These are whole oats with the hull removed, but are difficult to come by.
+They can sometimes be found in co-ops and health food stores.
 They take a very long time to cook up, and remain hard and unpleasant to eat – BUT they are excellent if you want to grind them into flour with your home grain mill.
 You could also run them through your steel burrs if you have them on your grain mill, on a course grind and make your own version of steel-cut oats, which makes a very nice porridge.
-These are fairly difficult to grind without practice however, so another option would be if you have a roller mill or roller mill attachment for your meat grinder or KitchenAid, you can make your own old-fashioned rolled oats from groats.
+These are fairly difficult to grind without practice, so another option would be to use a roller mill or roller mill attachment for your meat grinder or KitchenAid mixer (if you have one), and make your own old-fashioned rolled oats from groats.

 Steel Cut Oats - These are oats that have been cut by steel blades into small pieces.
 They cook up finer and quicker than groats to make a nice porridge, and many people say that flavor from steel-cut oats is better than the old-fashioned rolled oat porridge we know as “oatmeal.”
 They are also known as Irish Oats or Pinhead Oats.
 Cooking time on Steel cut oats is 35-60 minutes if not longer.

 Rolled Oats or Old Fashioned Oats - Are a processed version of groats.
 They are groats that have been steamed and rolled flat to speed up cooking time to around 10-15 minutes in boiling water.